-Colorado Springs Child Abuse Defense Attorney
+Colorado Springs Child Abuse Defense Attorneys

 Crimes against children, especially those that cause serious injury or death, are amongst the most severely punished crimes in Colorado.
 The laws surrounding child abuse are very complicated and there are many circumstances in which a person may be considered guilty of committing the crime.
 Being convicted for a child abuse crime can have serious and long-lasting repercussions that can affect the rest of an offender's life, even beyond a criminal sentence.

-At The Bussey Law Firm, P.C., our knowledgeable Colorado Springs criminal defense attorneys understand how traumatic a criminal conviction can be, which is why we are committed to aggressively defending our clients and protecting their future.
+At The Bussey Law Firm, P.C., our knowledgeable Colorado Springs criminal defense lawyers understand how traumatic a criminal conviction can be, which is why we are committed to aggressively defending our clients and protecting their future.

 Under Colorado Revised Statute (CRS) 18-6-401, a person commits child abuse if he or she causes injury to a child's health or life, allows the unreasonable placement of a child into a situation that threatens the child's health or life, or "engages in a continued pattern of conduct that results in malnourishment, lack of proper medical care, cruel punishment, mistreatment, or an accumulation of injuries that ultimately results in the death of a child or serious bodily injury to a child."
 As per this definition, Colorado includes neglect within the crime of child abuse.